Welcome to the Pitchfest at the London Screenwriters’ Festival

-As an LSF delegate, you have the opportunity to pitch your project to agents, producers or commissioners in one of our pitching sessions.
+As an LSF delegate, you have the opportunity to put yourself forward to pitch your project to agents, producers or commissioners at our exciting in-person event during the festival weekend.

-We fly in top talent from Hollywood who will be joined by the cream of the British TV and Film industry, as well as hungry and emerging producers looking for new relationships.
+We have invited top Hollywood players who will be joined by the cream of the British TV and Film industry, as well as hungry and emerging producers looking for new relationships.

 - Buy your pass to the festival.

 - Check out the producers, execs and agents and make a list of who you would like to pitch to (the complete and finalised list of pitchees goes live around four weeks prior to the event).